Childhood Autism Spectrum Test: Autism screening

 Pediatricians may begin initial screening for autism spectrum disorder (ASD) for their patients at 18 months and 24 months.
 Special attention may be given to patients who may be at a higher risk for an ASD diagnosis based on family, birth, and developmental history.

 The Social Communication Questionnaire (SCQ) is another autism screening tool for children aged 4 years and up.
 This questionnaire consists of 40 yes or no questions to be filled out by a child's main caregiver based on observed verbal and social skills over the last three months.
 There is a scoring rubric at the end of the questionnaire that aids a professional clinician to come up with a score based on responses.
 There is a higher possibility of a child being on the autism spectrum with a score of 15+.

-It is important to note that higher scores on autism screening questionnaires do not automatically lead to a diagnosis of autism.
+Higher scores on autism screening questionnaires do not automatically lead to a diagnosis of autism.
 Diagnosis is based on monitoring a child's behavior and development by a professional and meeting standardized criteria found in the American Psychiatric Association's Diagnostic and Statistical Manual, Fifth Edition (DSM-5).